Two-Year-Old Speech and Language Milestones

 Two-year-olds are approximately 50% intelligible to unfamiliar listeners.
 Intelligibility refers to the amount of your child’s speech a listener can understand.
 It’s very common for 2-year-olds to make speech sound errors (often called developmental errors).
 For example, a child may say “wuv” when meaning to say “love.”
 As a rule of thumb, friends and family should understand at least half of what your child says at age two.

 Receptive language refers to your child’s ability to understand the spoken language of others.
 Two year olds often understand more than they are able to express.
 They should be able to respond to simple questions, such as “Where’s your nose?” or “What’s that?”
 They should also be able to point to body parts when asked.
 When reading a book with your two-year old, they will be able to point to objects and pictures when named.
 At 2 years old, children can follow one-step directions consistently (i.e. “get your shoes”), as well as simple two-step related directions (i.e. “get your shoes and go to the door”).

 Ability to interact with others

-At this age, children typically engage in parallel play, but they begin to show a greater interest in socializing with others.
+At this age, children typically engage in parallel play, but before their third birthday they will begin to show a greater interest in socializing with others.
 2-year-olds enjoy participating in playgroups and classes.
-They may not know how to share or take turns, but they will imitate adults and older children so be sure to model these skills for them!
+They should also be able to play with other children and take turns.
+Additionally, they should be starting to understand the concept of sharing and begin to show empathy towards others.

 Research has shown that early detection of communication disorders plays a major role in shorter treatment plans and faster recovery!
 If you have questions about your 2-year-old’s speech and language development, please feel free to contact us.
 We are here to help!